Glitch forces city to refund, dismiss $26M in parking tickets

 More than a half million parking tickets — totaling about $26 million — have been either refunded or dismissed by the city after it discovered a technical error.

-A spokeswoman for the Department of Finance said Monday it discovered a change in the city rules for failing to display a muni meter receipt or an expired muni meter receipt.
-Some tickets didn’t apply the rule and as a result the driver was unnecessarily fined.
+The Department of Finance discovered a change in city rules for failing to display a muni meter receipt or an expired muni meter receipt, a spokeswoman said Monday.
+Some tickets didn’t apply the rule and the drivers were unnecessarily fined.

-As a result, the department of finance sent two sets of letters to about 500,000 people who received the tickets, which totaled about $26 million in unnecessary fines.
+As a result, the department sent two sets of letters to about 500,000 people who received the tickets, informing them about the error.

 1010 WINS first reported the refunds and dismissals Monday afternoon.